illakaya/challenge-accessibility/README.md

 ## Usage

-No special instructions are needed to use the application.
+No special instructions are needed to use the application. <br>
 Link to website: https://illakaya.github.io/01-challenge-accessibility/

 ## Credits